pikepdf/pikepdf/docs/index.rst

 * Calculate how much to charge for a scanning project based on the materials scanned
 * Alter a PDF to meet a target specification such as PDF/A or PDF/X
-* Create deliberately malformed PDFs for testing purposes
+* Create well-formed but invalid PDFs for testing purposes

 What it cannot and never will do: